 His physician is correct that many patients with allergies also suffer other allergic diseases such as asthma, eczema or food allergies.
 In Vice President Biden’s case, he had exercise induced bronchospasm (asthma) when he was younger.
 This happens when a patient after exertion develops tightness and wheezing in his/her chest.
 The treatment for this is an albuterol inhaler, 15 minutes prior to exertion or Singulair 10mg (montelukast) 2 hours before exercise.
 Albuterol can also be given when it does happen too.
 If symptoms of exercise induced asthma are frequent, it may be advantageous to use Singulair daily as a preventative measure and it can also be used to treat allergic rhintis.

 In the second half of his summary, Vice President Biden’s physician describes him as having viral induced asthma.
 A typical cold or flu virus results in symptoms of runny nose, cough, fever, sore throat and congestion.
 Patients who have a history of allergies or asthma, can also develop asthma like symptoms of wheezing, chest tightness and/or shortness of breath.
 Treatment for this also is albuterol, but for more severe symptoms it could require inhaled or oral steroids.
 Most people actually do not develop bronchospasm with upper respiratory infections, only those with a history of asthma, as is the case with Vice President Biden.
+A good way to monitor a patient with asthma is a pulmonary function test (spirometry).
+His report did not state if he received one or not.

 Allergies are very common, if you recall we wrote a blog about then Democratic nominee Hillary Clinton and her allergies.